Pushpamkumar/Movie-recommend/README.md

-Project: Movie Recommender System Using Machine Learning! workflow
+<B>Project: Movie Recommender System Using Machine Learning!</B>
+<B>workflow</B>

 Recommendation systems are becoming increasingly important in today’s extremely busy world.
 People are always short on time with the myriad tasks they need to accomplish in the limited 24 hours.
-Therefore, the recommendation systems are important as they help them make the right choices, without having to expend their cognitive resources.
+Therefore, the recommendation systems are important as they help them make the right choices, without having to expend their cognitive resources.<br>

 The purpose of a recommendation system basically is to search for content that would be interesting to an individual.
 Moreover, it involves a number of factors to create personalised lists of useful and interesting content specific to each user/individual.
 Recommendation systems are Artificial Intelligence based algorithms that skim through all possible options and create a customized list of items that are interesting and relevant to an individual.
 These results are based on their profile, search/browsing history, what other people with similar traits/demographics are watching, and how likely are you to watch those movies.
-This is achieved through predictive modeling and heuristics with the data available.
+This is achieved through predictive modeling and heuristics with the data available.<br>

 Types of Recommendation System :
 1 ) Content Based :